CaptainSpauldings/SmartFlying/README.md

 ## SUPPORT AND BUGS

 SmartFlying is **not** related to SmartCopilot.
-Ske4Crew will not provide assistance for problems related to SmartFlying.
+Sky4Crew will not provide assistance for problems related to SmartFlying.
-This software is provide as is, without any warranty nor support.
+This software is provided as is, without any warranty nor support.

 If you need help or you've found a bug, please open an issue on this repository and let us know.
 We'll try to provide assistance to the best of our availability, but we can't guarantee a fast and prompt reply.